yessicamarinha/tarea3/README.md

 ## Hints

-The program should contain 2 classes, a class LinkedList and a class Node that represents each element of the list.
+The program should contain 2 classes, a class LinkedList that represents the whole list and a class Node that represents each element of the list.

 ## Input Format